'Salty Surveyors' research area water, soil sites

 The extracurricular group meets twice a month to work on field research, specifically sampling local water and soils specimens.
 The student-driven effort began last fall with seven members who set guidelines to study three water sites and four water sites in the community.

-Students go out twice a month, giving up 4-to-5 hours on a Saturday or Sunday outside of the classroom.
+Students go out twice a month, giving up four to five hours on a Saturday or Sunday outside of the classroom.

 “Right now our data is not inconclusive, and but really isn’t too exciting,” said Thomas.